-How much should app maintenance cost - Lower the cost in 2017
+How much should app maintenance cost?

 "Is it worth to pay for app maintenance?" and "How much should I pay for maintaining my app?".
 These are the hot questions these days, and I know you want to hear the answer.
 Don’t worry, you will find it in this article.
 Along the way, you will figure out the real cost of maintaining an app and the reason why you should invest in it, the bonus information is how to pay less for maintaining.

 The reason to maintain your app

 All the hard development work is done and you finally publish your app to App Store and/or Google Play.
 Now, your app can be downloaded by the users and bring you profit in the result.
 So is this the happy end of your app development story?
 Nope.
 It’s just an end of the chapter.
 Now the real fight for user’s attention begins!
 And how can we find out what to and what steps you should avoid?
 Easy, look at the losers and don’t repeat their mistakes.
 Therefore, we are interested in reasons why apps fail.
 There was a research done by Standish Group, they have asked IT executives one question - “why do the apps fail?”, here are the answers they received:

 Quite a lot of reasons.
 Right?
 Don’t worry, there is a process that can solve most of these problems - app maintenance.
 But, everything starts at the beginning, that means that you have to develop your app in a way to ensure easy maintenance.

 The cost to maintain an app